-To extend the classical nomenclature (Section 2.3) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
+Coupling control states: To extend the classical nomenclature on mitochondrial coupling states (Section 2.3) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
 We focus primarily on the conceptual 'why', along with clarification of the experimental 'how'.

-Coupling states and kinetic control: In the following section, the concept-driven terminology is explained and coupling states are defined.
-The capacity of oxidative phosphor-ylation, OXPHOS, provides diagnostic reference values and is, therefore, measured at kinet-ically saturating concentrations of ADP and inorganic phosphate, Pi.
+In the following section, the concept-driven terminology is explained and coupling states are defined.
+The capacity of oxidative phosphorylation, OXPHOS, provides diagnostic reference values for physiological respiratory capacities of defined pathways of core energy metabolism and is, therefore, measured at kinetically saturating concentrations of ADP and inorganic phosphate, Pi.
 The oxidative capacity of the electron transfer system, ETS, reveals the limitation of OXPHOS capacity mediated by the phosphorylation system.
 ETS capacity is measured as noncoupled respiration by application of external uncouplers.
-The contribution of intrinsically uncoupled oxygen consumption is most easily studied by not stimulating or arresting phosphorylation, when oxygen consumption compensates mainly for the proton leak; the corresponding states are collectively classified as LEAK states.
+The contribution of intrinsically uncoupled oxygen consumption is most easily studied by not stimulating or arresting phosphorylation, when oxygen consumption compensates mainly for the proton leak; the corresponding states are collectively classified as LEAK states (Table 1).
 Coupling states of mitochondrial preparations can be compared in any defined mitochondrial pathway control state (Fig. 1).
-Fuel substrates and ETS inhibitors are kept constant while (1) adding ADP or $P_i$ , (2) inhibiting the phosphorylation system, and (3) performing uncoupler titrations.
+Fuel substrates and ETS inhibitors are kept constant while (1) adding ADP or Pi, (2) inhibiting the phosphorylation system, and (3) performing uncoupler titrations.

-Coupling control states are established in the study of mitochondrial preparations to obtain reference values for various output variables.
+Respiratory capacities and kinetic control: Coupling control states are established in the study of mitochondrial preparations to obtain reference values for various output variables.
 Physiological conditions in vivo may deviate substantially from these experimentally obtained states.
 Since kinetically saturating concentrations, e.g. of ADP or oxygen, may not apply to physiological intracellular conditions, relevant information is obtained in studies of kinetic responses to conditions intermediate between the LEAK state at zero [ADP] and the OXPHOS state at saturating [ADP], or of respiratory capacities in the range between kinetically saturating [O2] and anoxia (Gnaiger 2001).
+We define respiratory capacities, comparable to channel capacity in information theory, as the upper bound of the rate of respiration measured in defined coupling and pathway control states of mitochondrial preparations.